Dynatrace/obslab-unguard/docs/getting-started.md

     * `activeGateTokenManagement.create`
     * `metrics.ingest`

+!!! info "API Token Permissions"
-These permissions are required to install the OneAgent in `applicationMode` + an ActiveGate on a Kubernetes cluster.
+    These permissions are required to install the OneAgent in `applicationMode` and an ActiveGate on a Kubernetes cluster.

 ## Start Demo